 Healthcare costs represent one of the most unpredictable and significant financial burdens for Americans.
-National health expenditures (NHE) climbed 7.5% in 2023 to \$4.9 trillion, or \$14,570 per person, reaching 17.6% of U.S. GDP (7).
-This growth outpaced the overall economy and reflected a post-pandemic surge in use.
-Fidelity Investments estimates that a 65-year-old individual retired in 2024 will need about \$165,000 (after tax) to cover medical expenses in retirement (Medicare premiums, copays, etc.), nearly 5% more than the prior year's estimate (8).
-Moreover, this figure excludes long-term care.
+National health expenditures (NHE) climbed 7.5% in 2023 to \$4.9 trillion, or \$14,570 per person, reaching 17.6% of U.S. GDP.5 This growth outpaced the overall economy and reflected a post-pandemic surge in utilization.
+Fidelity Investments estimates that a 65-year-old individual retiring in 2024 will need about \$165,000 (after tax) to cover medical expenses in retirement (Medicare premiums, copays, etc.), nearly 5% more than the prior year's estimate.6 Moreover, this figure excludes long-term care.
 Long-term care can be financially ruinous on its own.
-According to the 2024 Genworth Cost of Care Survey, the national median cost for assisted living is \$70,800 per year, and a semi-private room in a nursing home averages \$111,325 per year (9).
-These costs have been rising at 7-10% annually, well above general inflation (9).
-An ill-timed need for long-term care can overwhelm even a well-funded 401(k).
+According to the 2024 Genworth Cost of Care Survey, the national median cost for assisted living is \$70,800 per year, and a semi-private room in a nursing home averages \$111,325 per year.7 These costs have been rising at 7-10% annually, well above general inflation.